 There are many causes of white heads.
 Here are some of the most common causes and their diagnosis.

 Freeze injury to stem or crown.
-Depending on the stage of growth at the time of a late spring freeze, parts or all of the heads may die and turn white.
+Depending on the stage of growth at the time of a late spring freeze, parts or all of the heads may die and turn white (Figure 1).

-In years when the freeze occurs about the boot stage or a little earlier, such as this growing season, there can be injury to the lower stem, which then cuts off water and nutrients to the developing head and that stem simply does not develop.
+In years when the freeze occurs about the boot stage or a little earlier, there can be injury to the lower stem, which then cuts off water and nutrients to the developing head and that stem simply does not develop.
 In years when the wheat is in the early heading stage at the time of the freeze, the freeze can damage the heads directly.

 Often, wheat on north-facing slopes, on ridge tops, or in low-lying areas will be most affected by freeze injury.
 But freeze injury can also be so severe that it occurs throughout the fields, in no particular pattern.
 Crown rot is another potential problem that can be traced back to freeze injury.

 When the crown is damaged by cold temperatures or a freeze, part or all of the tillers can die.
 If the tiller from a damaged crown forms a head, this head will almost always be white.
 The crown will have internal browning, and stands will usually be thinner than normal.

 Figure 1.
 Freeze-damaged wheat heads.
 Photos taken by Romulo Lollato, Extension wheat specialist with Kansas State University.

 Hail.
 Hail can cause white head to appear when it breaks the connection between the stem and the head (Figure 2).
 Occasionally, hail can also damage just a portion of a head and cause that damaged portion to turn white.
 The hail impact to the heads may also remove spikelets and expose the rachis (Figure 3).